-- 13. It is up to individual providers to decide what types of behaviour constitute non-academic misconduct.
-Examples could include: - Antisocial behaviour; - Inappropriate, abusive or threatening behaviour, including on social media; - Sexual misconduct; - Violence, harassment and hate crimes; - Behaviour likely to bring the provider into disrepute, such as disruptive behaviour in the community; - Disruptive behaviour on the provider's premises, such as setting-off fire alarms or sit-in protests; - Damage to the provider's property or abuse of its facilities; - Causing a health or safety concern; - Other behaviour which may also constitute a criminal offence.
+- 94. It is up to individual providers to decide what types of behaviour constitute non-academic misconduct.
+Providers should ensure that their definitions are clear, and communicated clearly to students.
+Examples could include: - Antisocial behaviour; - Inappropriate, abusive or threatening behaviour, including on social media; - Compromising the safety of and/or wellbeing of staff, other students, or visitors; - Sexual misconduct; - Violence, harassment and hate crimes; - Behaviour likely to bring the provider into disrepute, such as disruptive behaviour in the community; - Internet access abuse, such as visiting inappropriate websites, uploading/ downloading inappropriate content, propagation of computer viruses; - Disruptive behaviour on the provider's premises, such as setting off fire alarms or obstructing access to buildings or rooms; - Damage to the provider's property or abuse of its facilities; - Causing a health or safety concern; - Relying on forged, falsified or fraudulent documentation, and other forms of deception that are intended to gain an advantage, for example submitting fraudulent mitigating circumstances claims or falsifying evidence in support of mitigating circumstances claims (the last may also be considered an academic disciplinary matter); - Other behaviour which may also constitute a criminal offence.